-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Northam said Virginia has the 10th lowest claims per participant in the labor force in the country.

-Gov. Northam reiterated the announcements he made on Thursday, extending Virginia's ban on elective surgeries by one week and extending the closure of public DMV offices by two weeks.
+Gov. Northam reiterated the announcements he made on Thursday,

 Elective surgeries will be able to resume on May 1 and DMV offices will be able to reopen on May 11, per the new guidelines.